Skip to main content

 • Your new Learning Points file will be available in the drop-down menu.

-• Note that it can take several minutes to upload.
+• Note that it can take up to 15 minutes to upload.
 You may need to refresh the screen if you don’t see the new file reflected immediately.

 • Select the new file, then continue with Step 3: Set Up Learning Data.